-- POLICY 16.C.
-Ensure that policies and programs in the Mono County RTP are consistent with Federal and State programs addressing accessibility and mobility. - Objective 16.C.1.
-Ensure that local transportation planning is consistent with the requirements of the Americans with Disabilities Act (ADA).
+- Policy 16.C.
+Ensure that policies and programs in the Mono County RTP are consistent with federal and state programs addressing accessibility and mobility. - Objective 16.C.1.
+Ensure that local transportation planning is consistent with the requirements of the Americans with Disabilities Act (ADA). - Time frame: Ongoing over the 20-year time frame of this plan; review during the STIP process and at the time of the RTP update.